zoohair/flythedata/README.md

 * Make it possible to use the map to select a "region of interest" and only plot airlines/aircraft flying from/to that region.
 * Plot the lines as geodesic lines (although they are kind of cool as straight "network" lines)

+As for the range graph, it is currently a bit difficult to navigate.
+For example, although there are 230 aircraft types, many of them are variants of the same aircraft (ex.
+737-200 vs. 737-300), and it should be possible to cluster these types into "families" to make it easier to use.
+Additionally, at the moment, I chose to normalize the distances by the mean to make comparisons easy, but providing a non-normalized view might be more useful in other cases.

 Aside from these obvious three graphs, there are other potential ways to analyze and tease out meaning from this data by combining it with other data: